MarcinKotecki/pamiw/readme.md

 docker-compose up
 ```

-Or just run this (key will be randomly generated for you)
+Or just run this (.env will be generated for you)
 ```
 ./rundocker.sh
 ```